fashion is one of the most polluting industries of the world.

 This various kind of pollution released in the environment by the textile industry are becoming dangerous, both for the planet and for human being.

 A new approach to the production, consumption and disposal of apparel has become absolutely necessary.

-greenofchange® is an alternative, sustainable solution created by Garmon Chemicals and applied to the whole garment finishing process, that can produce an important saving of resources and can radically reduce the release of hazardous chemicals in the environment.
+greenofchange® is an alternative, sustainable solution created by Garmon Chemicals for the garment finishing process, that allows an important saving of resources and radically reduces the hazardous chemicals released in the environment

 Pulse of The Fashion Industry Report 2018